jalada/Paw-HawkDynamicValue/README.md

 This Paw Extension is released under the MIT License.
 Feel free to fork, and modify!

+This repository includes a copy of the [Hawk](https://github.com/hueniverse/hawk) library, which is BSD licensed.

 Copyright © 2014 David Somers